JohnBang/git-study/README.md

 `git stash apply idOfPoint` - returns changes from a specific point(idOfPoint) in stack

-`git stash apply idOfPoint --index` returns changes from a specific point (idOfPoint) including files of index
+`git stash apply idOfPoint --index` - returns changes from a specific point (idOfPoint) including files of index

+`git stash branch testbranch` - creating a branch of hidden changes with the last point of stack

+`git stash branch testbranch idOfPoint` - creating a branch of hidden changes with the idOfPoint point

 `git branch -a` - show all local and global branch